History of the Jews in Iraq: Islamic Arab period

-Omar and Othman were followed by Ali (656), with whom the Jews of Babylonia sided as against his rival Mu'awiyah.
-A Jewish preacher, Abdallah ibn Saba, of southern Arabia, who had embraced Islam, held forth in support of his new religion, expounded Mohammed's appearance in a Jewish sense.
+The Arabs conquered Iraq from the Sassanids in the 630s.
 Ali made Kufa, in Iraq, his capital, and it was there that Jews expelled from the Arabian Peninsula went (about 641).
-It is perhaps owing to these immigrants that the Arabic language so rapidly gained ground among the Jews of Babylonia, although a greater portion of the population of Iraq were of Arab descent.
 The capture by Ali of Firuz Shabur, where 90,000 Jews are said to have dwelt, is mentioned by the Jewish chroniclers.
-Mar Isaac, chief of the Academy of Sura, paid homage to the caliph, and received privileges from him.
+Mar Isaac, chief of the academy of Sura, paid homage to the caliph, and received privileges from him.